zalando/postgres-operator/README.md

 kubectl create -f manifests/minimal-postgres-manifest.yaml
 ```

-Note that the service account in `operator-rbac.yaml` is named `zalando-postgres-operator` and not
-the `operator` default that is created in the `serviceaccount.yaml`.
-So you will have to change the `service_account_name` in the operator configmap and `serviceAccountName` in the postgres-operator deployment appropriately.
+Note that the service account in `operator-rbac.yaml` is named `zalando-postgres-operator`.
+You may have to change the `service_account_name` in the operator configmap and `serviceAccountName` in the postgres-operator deployment appropriately.

 This is done intentionally, as to avoid breaking those setups that
 already work with the default `operator` account.
 In the future the operator should ideally be run under the